 Some Conclusions from the CAWS CAREER GAUGE

-4. A CAWS career score of 235 signifies that a pitcher posted HOF numbers during his career.
-There are 25 pitchers who have done this since 1901.
-In addition, there are 26 other pitchers who have also posted HOF numbers during this time frame.
+4. A CAWS career score of 230 signifies that a pitcher definitely posted HOF numbers during his career.
+There are 42 pitchers who have done this since 1901.
+In addition, there are 13 other pitchers who have also posted HOF numbers during this time frame.

 Some of the analysis in this monograph has appeared previously on the web at seamheads.com.

-Most of the win shares numbers found in this book are taken from Bill James’ books, WIN SHARES and the various editions of THE BILL JAMES HANDBOOK.
-For players who were still active in 2011 and later, the numbers are taken from the THE BASEBALL GAUGE at seamheads.com.
+The win shares numbers found in this book are taken from Bill James’ book, WIN SHARES and the various editions of THE BILL JAMES HANDBOOK.

-The Hall of Famers discussed in this monograph are those who have been elected through the 2015 BBWAA Hall of Fame election.
+The Hall of Famers discussed in this monograph are those who have been elected through the 2018 Hall of Fame elections.